 While Adobe claims to have many benefits of the DNG file, but many pro photographers don’t buy it.
 The many professionals I know, also do not convert to DNG and here’s why.

 I mean, that’s why we’re all here, right?
 To learn how to speed up our workflow.
 So, why add another time-consuming step to it?

-Lightroom does make it easy to convert your photos to DNG while you’re importing your photos, but it takes up a lot of time to do it.
+Lightroom does make it easy to convert to DNG while you’re importing your photos, but it takes up a lot of time to do it.
 So, if your camera doesn’t natively create DNG files, this means that you have to go through an extra step; and a time-consuming one at that.
-You can convert to DNG either at import, or later; once they are in Lightroom.
-But in either case, converting to DNG also takes up a great amount of CPU power.
+You can convert to DNG either at import, or later, once they are in Lightroom.
+But in either case, to convert to DNG also takes up a great amount of CPU power.
 If your RAW files are large, the time consumed can also be quite a bit.
 The time might not be that bothersome for a few photos, but if you have thousands of photos in a shoot, you might just go grab dinner or run an errand before you can see the process completed.

 2. The Myth of Saving Hard Drive Space

 One of the reasons that the advocates of the DNG give for their love of it, is saving hard disk space.
 The process of DNG conversion allows a lot of control over the process of converting the RAW files.
 Due to that, it does offer a reduced file size when compared to an uncompressed RAW file.
 This happens due to the DNG converting the uncompressed RAW file into a losslessly-compressed RAW file.
 If you want to save even more space, you can decide to generate smaller JPEG previews i.e. the preview that’d be embedded into the DNG, which will result in even smaller file sizes.